Category Archives: AI

 More broadly: What is actually happening in the space between human and AI?
 What is this conjunction/collaboration?
 What are we creating through this interaction?

-These are pretty large questions, and I’m going to focus in this some other blog posts on some texts I’ve read recently that have guided my interest in thinking further about AI and relationships.
+These are pretty large questions, and I’m going to focus in this and some other blog posts on some texts I’ve read recently that have guided my interest in thinking further about AI and relationships.
 Then later I will hopefully have a few clearer ideas to share.

 Indigenous Protocol and AI position paper